Funded Research R&D Tax Credits: A Comprehensive Guide

 Fact Checked

-Businesses are encouraged to invest in innovation through the unique incentive that is known as the research and development tax credit.
-It allows businesses to lower their tax obligations by claiming a tax credit for a percentage of their qualified research expenseys.
+Businesses are encouraged to invest in innovation through the unique incentive known as the research and development tax credit.
+This credit allows businesses to lower their tax obligations by claiming a percentage of their qualified research expenses.

-In this article, we will break down the information that you need to know about participating in funded research while trying to claim tax credits.
-The process makes a lot more sense when you understand the regulations, but it doesn’t mean that you have to face it alone!
-By consulting with a Certified Public Accountant, you can have all of your paperwork in order without the hassle of trying to figure it out yourself.
+In this article, we will break down the information you need about participating in funded research while trying to claim tax credits.
+The process makes much more sense when you understand the regulations, but it doesn’t mean you have to face it alone!
+Consulting with a Certified Public Accountant lets you have all your paperwork in order without trying to figure it out yourself.

 What is Funded Research?